Cook healthy and delicious dishes with this easy-to-follow Indian cookbook!

 And much more…

-About the Author: Shubhra Ramineni is a first generation Indian-American raised in Houston, TX.
+About the Author: Shubhra Ramineni is a first generation Indian-American, raised in Texas.
 Shubhra grew up enjoying healthy, traditional Indian food and she learned to cook from her mother, an excellent home cook and a professional dietitian.
 Determined to eat well despite her busy schedule as a chemical engineer with an MBA, Shubhra set out to adapt traditional Indian recipes for the lifestyles of today's professionals and busy moms like her, creating dozens of delicious, easy-to-prepare Indian recipes.
 She teaches Indian cooking classes at Williams-Sonoma, Sur La Table, Whole Foods Market, and Central Market.
-Shubhra lives in Houston, TX with her husband, Naveen, their daughter Jaya, and sons Ahrin and Krishav.
-More information about Shubhra is available at www.enticewithspice.com.
+Shubhra lives with her family in Houston, TX.
+More information is available at www.enticewithspice.com.

 Photography by: Award-winning photographer Masano Kawana is one of the most exciting food, interior, and landscape photographers in Asia.
 Born in Japan and based in Singapore, Kawana has traveled, lived and surfed throughout the region, photographing a wide variety of subjects and lifestyle magazines.
 His book Shunju: New Japanese Cuisine won a James Beard Award for best cookbook photography.